kleberMRocha/RecipeApp/README.md

 - [X] The user should be able to favorite a recipe
 - [X] The user should be able to list the favorite recipes
 - [X] the user should be able to see the details of the recipe
+- [X] the user should be able to Download the details
 - [X] Add a Loader
 - [] Animation Improvements
 - [] Alternatives to broken video links